Monnte/vut-ipk-proj2/README.md

 [] - requried
 {} - optional

-[ -i arg | --interface arg ] - The name of the device on which we will sniff.
+[ -i iterface | --interface interface ] - The name of the device on which we will sniff.
                                Whithout argument print all available network devices {-p ­­port} - Port filter
 {[--tcp|-t] [--udp|-u] [--arp] [--icmp]} - Packet types filters